nvpro-samples/vk_gaussian_splatting/README.md

 The GPU-based sorting process consists of two main steps:

 1. **Distance Computation & Culling** – A compute shader calculates the view-space depth of each splat, converting it into an integer distance.
 At this stage, frustum culling can be optionally performed (enabled by default) to discard out-of-view splats early.
-2. **Sorting with VRDX** – The [VRDX third-party Vulkan radix sort library](https://github.com/jaesung-cs/vulkan_radix_sort) is used to sort the splat indices based on the computed integer distances.
+2. **Sorting with VRDX** – The [third-party Vulkan radix sort library (VRDX)](https://github.com/jaesung-cs/vulkan_radix_sort) is used to sort the splat indices based on the computed integer distances.
 This efficiently arranges the splats in a back-to-front order, ensuring correct alpha compositing during rendering.

 This fully GPU-based approach leverages parallel compute capabilities for efficient sorting, minimizing CPU-GPU synchronization overhead.

-TODO Add notes on dist quantization compare with Vkgs.
-Here or later ?

 ### Asynchronous sorting on the CPU